 This is the nature of living in a scarcity-minded world and the nature of clinging to scarcity-minded pricing:

-When we choose market-defined, fixed-prices for our goods or services, we either end up with no buyers, or we’re forced to drop the price to unsustainable levels (a race to the bottom, as Seth Godin would say).
+When we choose market-defined, fixed-prices for our goods or services, we either end up with no buyers, or we are forced to drop the price to unsustainable levels.

 Flipping Pricing on Its Head

 What if I told you it didn’t have to be this way?
 That there’s a pricing technique that can both increase sales and revenue at the same time without devaluing your brand?
 And that, when applied right, can help a person or company more than double their fixed-price revenue?
 The technique I’m talking about is simple: let the customer choose his price.